 Top leaders of the five-party ruling coalition.

-The parties have been endeavoring to reach a consensus on the allocation of seats in the elections to the House of Representatives and State Assembly among them.
+KATHMANDU: Top leaders of the five-party ruling coalition are meeting today to decide on the allocation of seats among them in the November 20 elections to the House of Representatives and State Assembly.